SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

 > **Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production environments.

-When building web parts you might need to change the available options in one web part property based on the value selected in another property.
-Often, such requirement is implemented using cascading dropdown controls.
-In this article you will learn how to use cascading dropdown controls in web part properties without developing a custom property pane control.
+When designing the property pane for your SharePoint client-side web parts, you may have one web part property that displays its options based on the  value selected in another property.
+This scenario typically occurs when implementing cascading dropdown controls.
+In this article, you will learn how to create cascading dropdown controls in the web part property pane without developing a custom property pane control.

 ![Item dropdown disabled and web part placeholder communicating loading updated list of item options](../../../../images/react-cascading-dropdowns-loading-indicator-when-loading-items.png)

 The source of the working web part is available on GitHub at [https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-custompropertypanecontrols](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/samples/react-custompropertypanecontrols).

-> **Note:** Before following the steps in this article, be sure to [set up your development environment](../../set-up-your-development-environment) for building SharePoint Framework solutions.
+> **Note:** Before following the steps in this article, be sure to [set up your SharePoint client-side web part development environment](../../set-up-your-development-environment).

 ## Create new project